News items and updates

 Members of AHSEF Board of Directors are not eligible to make submissions for funding.

 - Students seeking funding must submit a Proposal Form.
-Forms can be submitted online or hard copies can be picked up in the BMH Lounge (BMH 1035).
+Forms can be submitted online or hard copies can be requested from the Student Relations Officer.

 Completed forms should be submitted: